Skip to content

 Plan your trip

 Pair the food with the rest of Tel Aviv, and when the sun goes down see our Tel Aviv nightlife guide.
+Planning time in Jerusalem too?
+The Jerusalem food guide covers the Machane Yehuda restaurant scene, Old City hummus and Shabbat planning in the holy city.
 Sort the essentials — an eSIM, airport transfer and travel insurance — before you fly, and browse more tours and day trips.

 Frequently asked questions